-Preliminary concerns?
 Information was requested about the integration of future signage as part of the overall building design.
-Any discussions with applicant regarding concerns?
 The applicant was advised in writing of the preliminary concerns.
-Any changes made to the application since being lodged?
 Amendment in Process was lodged on 29 March 2022 addressing concerns and providing floor level detail as requested by Melbourne Water.
-Brief history.
 Not applicable.
-Previous applications for the site?
 See 'History' below.
-General summary.
 It is proposed to develop the site for a warehouse and reduce the car parking requirement by three spaces.
 Overall, the proposal is generally in accordance with all relevant planning policies.
 Subject to conditions, the proposed use and development is appropriate for the site and the reduction of car parking would be acceptable considering the scale and floor area of the proposed building.